 If your computer is infected with the DNSChanger virus, your summertime Internet activities will be seriously curtailed — as in buh-bye.
-But a special Web site can help you fix the problem.
+But a special Web

 The FBI is warning that hundreds of thousands of people could lose their Internet connections come July, unless they take steps to diagnose and disinfect their computers.